HicaroD/HicaroD/README.md

 ║ projects using many different technologies, such as      ║ ├── 📇 Contact:
 ║ Flutter, Python, NodeJS with Typescript, Rust, Java and  ║ │   ├── ✉️: <a href="mailto:hdanrlley1@gmail.com">hdanrlley1@gmail.com</a>
 ║ many more.
 I&#x27;m very passionate about compilers, software ║ │   └── LinkedIn️: <a href="https://www.linkedin.com/in/hicaromiguel/">hicaromiguel</a>
-║ architecture, algorithms and data structures, back-end   ║ └── 🖥️Tech &amp; tools
+║ architecture, algorithms and data structures, back-end   ║ └── 🖥️ Tech &amp; tools
 ║ development and more.                                    ║     └── ✏️ Neovim as main code editor
 ╚══════════════════════════════════════════════════════════╝
 </pre>